Garza scores 22 points, No. 4 Iowa beats Purdue 70-55

 MOVING UP THE LIST

 Garza moved into third place on Iowa’s career scoring list at 1,786 points, passing Greg Stokes (1,768 points) and Acie Earl (1,779).
 Roy Marble is the program’s career scoring leader at 2,116 points.
 Aaron White is second with 1,859.
+“I think as I look at some of the guys I’ve coached over the years, and I’ve coached some of the really good ones,” McCaffery said.
+“The thing that I’m impressed with Luka the most is who he’s doing it against, and recognizing that every team is scheming completely to stop him.”

 SEE YOU LATER